Sarah Schafer, MD

 The standing test handout is for POTS.
 Does it work for OH?

-Yes, the instructions are the same, with additional readings needed to properly document OH.
+Yes, the instructions are the same, with additional readings indicated below.

 If you are doing this on your own, I recommend starting with the standing test for POTS first.
 If your blood pressure (bp) falls more than 10 mm systolic or 5 mm diastolic at the 2-minute mark, take a break and start over with the standing test for OH.
 This is the same test but requires additional early readings.